adopt-opt/.github/profile/README.md

 * [adopt-py](https://github.com/adopt-opt/adopt-py): the main Python package

+## Documentation

+Please see the Notion documentation page.

 ## Getting Involved

 To contribute code, please fork the repository, and then initiate pull-requests against the main repository.